robertfmurdock/robertfmurdock.github.io/_drafts/MeaningfulWork.md

 ### Building Resilient Teams and Team-Spaces

 The "resilient team" dimension illustrates team and organizational development.
-In contract to the "valuable product" dimension, this one focuses on developing the organization itself, rather than a product that solves a problem.
+This is similar to the "valuable product" dimension, except the product being developed is the organization.

 Components of this include:

-  - Setting up norms or processes that make the team comfortable with change
   - Nurturing a culture of teaching
+  - Helping the team practice self-management
   - Normalizing the practice of improving or replacing systems over time
-  - Helping the team practice self-management
+  - Setting up processes that make the team comfortable and enfranchised regarding staffing change
   - Establishing processes for clear communication of the team's needs and successes
-  - The team can survive and thrive for multiple generations
+  - Testing that the team can survive and thrive for multiple generations

 Known poisons: